mamun2519/workshop/DSA/readme.md

 - Even if the input size is small, using large auxiliary structures increases the overall space requirement.

 ## Type of Data Structures

+A data structure is a way to organize, store, and access data efficiently so we can perform operations like searching, insertion, deletion, and modification.
+There are two different ways we can organize our data:

+Linear
+Non Linear